-For the perspective analysis we are not considering the graphical projection rendered by the game engine, but the game-world view as experienced by the player.
-For this matter, 2D games created on a 3D engine are consider 2D on our analysis.
-For 2.5D, we followed the definition of \cite{xiaoguang06}, in which ``2.5D is a simplified 3D (x,y,z) surface representation that contains at most one depth value (z direction) for every point in the (x, y) plane''.
-Therefore, any game that allows you to view a 3D through only one point of view (fixed-angle camera) is considered 2.5D on our analysis.
+For the graphical perspective analysis, we are not considering the projection rendered by the game engine, but the game-world view as experienced by the player.
+Thus, we considered 2D games created on a 3D engine as 2D.
+For 2.5D, we followed a previous definition \cite{xiaoguang06} that ``2.5D is a simplified 3D (x,y,z) surface representation that contains at most one depth value (z-direction) for every point in the (x, y) plane''.
+Therefore, we considered any 3D game with only one point of view (fixed-angle camera) as 2.5D.

-\subsection{Platform, game modes and problem types}
+\subsection{Platform, Game Modes, and Problem Types}